 There aren’t a lot of handrails in Ecuador and the sidewalks are a walking hazard.
 You ALWAYS have to pay attention when you’re walking.

 These post holes were on a relatively new sidewalk in Gringolandia near Sukasa.
 You could break your leg or ankle if you stepped in one of these!

 The retaining walls on the sides of bridges rarely have rails, so you could easily step off one of them and fall 15 or 20 feet, sometimes into a raging river.

 Other Stuff from the Video

+For a lot of people, expat life in Cuenca Ecuador also applies to our beloved pets.
 You may have noticed the Dog Wash in our video.
 It’s located on Calle Federico Proaño, La Salle 2-21.
 We took Daisy there a couple times before Jessica at Maxi’s Pet Care started offering grooming services.
 We were very happy with Daisy’s bath and it was very affordable.
 The sign says a wash starts at $6, but that’s for small dogs.
 I believe Daisy was $10.

 Cuenca’s Bike Lanes